8 Biggest Turkey Breeds in the World

 Additionally, they have a strong pecking instinct, so they will need plenty of toys and other things to do when they’re not around or trying to sleep at night.

-They don’t handle cold weather well either, so make sure your housing is well-insulated and heated during the winter months if you live in a colder area.
+They don’t handle cold weather well either, so make sure your housing is well-insulated and heated during winter if you live in a colder area.

 7. White Holland